rogerfarrell/Notes/references/guide-batch-convert-pdfs-to-jpgs.md

 First, I must convert each PDF to a high-quality JPG.[^1] I remove the alpha channel and set the background to white.
-Otherwise, transparent parts of the image may appear as other colors.
+Otherwise, transparent parts of the image may appear as other colors.[^2]

 [^1]: See this thread on Stack Overflow for more info on converting PDFs
     to JPGs with ImageMagick: